-6 Things to Know Before Installing Recessed Lighting
+8 Things to Know Before Installing Recessed Lighting in Your Home

 Whether you need task lighting above a desk or countertop or accent lighting to brighten a dark corner, recessed lighting can deliver.
-But it’s not quite as simple as choosing a wattage and type of bulb—a number of factors go into creating the final effect.
-Here’s what to consider before installing recessed lighting at home.
+But it’s not quite as simple as choosing a wattage and bulb type; many factors go into creating the final effect.
+Here’s what to consider before tackling a recessed lighting installation project at home.

 Placement is key.

 Bulb size will also help guide your placement.
-The typical rule is to place the lights the same number of feet apart as the bulb’s diameter, in inches.
-So a bulb with a four-inch diameter should be four feet away from the next light.
-Four-inch bulbs are good choices for normal ceiling heights; five- and six-inch bulbs, also commonly available, are good for higher ceilings as they emit a more powerful light.
+The typical rule is to place the lights the same number of feet apart as the bulb’s diameter in inches.
+So a bulb with a 4-inch diameter should be 4 feet away from the next light.
+Four-inch bulbs are good choices for normal ceiling heights; 5- and 6-inch bulbs, also commonly available, are good for higher ceilings as they emit a more powerful light.